nqrduck/Tutorials/1_Simulator.md

 4. You can now adjust the settings  of the Simulator on the right side.
 Different settings are for example the number of simulation points or the noise level.

+5. To start the simulation, switch back to the `Measurement` tab.
+Enter a `Target Frequency` of 83.56MHy and 100 `Averages`.
+No press the `Start Measurement` button.

+6. You should see an exponential decay in the plot.
+This is the FID signal that you just simulated.
+ - The signal might look weird if you didn't set the correct Pulse Parameters.
+Try to adjust either the length of your TX event or the pulse power to achieve a $\frac{\pi}{2}$ flip angle.

+ 7. Try setting the experiment temperature to 77K and see how the signal changes.

+ 9. Save your pulse sequence by clicking on the `Save pulse sequence` button in the Pulse Programmer.

+ 8. Next try to implement a Spin Echo (SE) sequence.
+Try to center your RX event around the echo of the signal.
+Play around with relaxation times and see how the signal changes.

+10. If you found a pulse sequence that you like, you can save it by clicking on the `Save pulse sequence` button in the Pulse Programmer.

+11. We will now run these sequences on the real hardware.
+See [Tutorial 2](2_LimeNQR.md) for more information.

+## Notes:
+With some of the last updates I broke the signal processing options.
+I will fix this in the next update.
+For now, you can only simulate the signal and not process it.
+Or you can try the apodization but the program might crash.

 <!-- TODO:
 Screenshot of the pulse programmer with a simple FID sequence